In This Section

 Orthopedic Physician Assistants

 OPA programs were never accredited as PA programs.
-OPAs were trained as assistants to orthopedic surgeons, with an emphasis on orthopedic disease and injury, management of equipment and supplies, operating room techniques, cast application and removal, office procedures, and an orientation to prosthetics and orthotics.
-Graduates of OPA programs were never eligible to take the exam given by the NCCPA.
-OPAs established a National Board for Certification of Orthopedic Physician Assistants (NBCOPA) and developed an exam that is administered by the Professional Testing Corporation.
-According to the American Society of Orthopaedic Physician’s Assistants, to be eligible to take the exam, candidates must “have a solid background with a minimum of five years [on-the-job training] in orthopaedic medicine….”4 Passage of the exam allows an OPA to use the initials “OPA-C” after his or her name.
+OPAs were trained as assistants to orthopaedic surgeons, with an emphasis on orthopaedic disease and injury, management of equipment and supplies, operating room techniques, cast application and removal, office procedures, and an orientation to prosthetics and orthotics.
+Graduates of OPA programs were never eligible to take the exam given by NCCPA.
+OPAs established a National Board for Certification of Orthopaedic Physician Assistants (NBCOPA) and developed an exam that is administered by the Professional Testing Corporation.
+According to the American Society of Orthopaedic Physician’s Assistants, to be eligible to take the exam, candidates must "have a solid background with a minimum of five years [on-the-job training] in orthopaedic medicine…."3 Passage of the exam allows an OPA to use the initials "OPA-C" after his or her name.

 In 2011, an OPA educational program became available at the University of St. Augustine.
 The only OPA program in the United States, it is accredited by the Distance Education and Training Council.